 Featuring a murderer’s row of talent – including Brian De Palma, David Mamet, Robert De Niro, Kevin Costner, Sean Connery and Ennio Morricone – The Untouchables dips its feet into true events which chronicled the vice grip hold that Al Capone had on the city of Chicago and the subsequent response from Bureau of Prohibition agent, Eliot Ness.

-Whereas even the most casual mob movie fan is aware of Al Capone’s exploits, they may be surprised to learn that one of the most brutal scenes in the entire film – where Capone unsuspectingly lures turncoat associates to dinner and beats them all to death with a baseball bat – was rooted in truth.
+Whereas even the most casual fan of mob movies is aware of Al Capone’s exploits, they may be surprised to learn that one of the most brutal scenes in the entire film – where Capone unsuspectingly lures turncoat associates to dinner and beats them all to death with a baseball bat – was rooted in truth.

 The violence depicted was relatively bold for audiences in the late 1980s.
 Specifically, there’s a shot that depicts brain matter being splattered against a white, marble wall.
 At the time, this sense of authenticity was quite jarring for moviegoers who only associated a gunshot wound with the faux-grabbing of one’s torso.